The Basics of Wildlife Photography

 When it comes to wildlife photography, preparation is crucial.
-Since animals don’t like to pose, you will have to research their behaviours and migration patterns in order to know where to go and what to expect.
+Since animals don’t like to pose, you will have to research their behaviors and migration patterns in order to know where to go and what to expect.
 There are many online sites where you can find this information, as well as possible locations for your shooting.

 Secondly, be sure to check the weather forecast.
 Depending on weather conditions, you may need to adjust the equipment you’ll carry, such as shades, waterproof protection, different filters, different lenses, etc.

-Thirdly, dress in mute and natural colours, because you want to stay unnoticeable.
+Thirdly, dress in mute and natural colors, because you want to stay unnoticeable.
 This will enable you to draw closer and capture more interesting scenes.
 Moreover, pick clothes that don’t make noise when you move.